yuvrajsinh5252/WhispherDocs/README.md

 # WhispherDocs

 ### 📝 Chat with your PDFs, find answers instantly.

 WhispherDocs makes your documents searchable and interactive just upload a PDF, ask your questions in natural language, and get instant, accurate answers with page-level references.
 Perfect for those who want insights without endless scrolling.

+## ✨ Key Features

+- **Model Selection**: Choose from multiple AI models to best suit your document analysis needs
+- **Reasoning Model Support**: Advanced reasoning capabilities for complex document analysis and inference
+- **Multilingual Support**: Chat with documents in multiple languages for global accessibility
+- **Instant Citations**: Get precise page-level references with every answer
+- **Natural Language Processing**: Ask questions in plain English and get contextual responses

 ## Getting Started